SK53/indicia-docs/introduction/site-gallery.rst

 `The North East Cetacean Project <http://www.northeastcetaceans.org.uk>`_ was one of the first surveys launched using Indicia and collects ad-hoc cetacean sigthings in the Northumberland region of England.
-The data input form includes identification information for each species to help with record accuracy.
+The data input form includes identification information for each species to help with recording accuracy.

 .. image:: ../images/screenshots/websites/necp-input-species.png
   :width: 600px